Qantas QF32 Incident: Class Action Claim for Airline

 - Left wing-to-fuselage joint (indentation and scoring).

-If you were a QF32 passenger or crew member who has yet to join the class-action, we urge you to immediately contact LHD lawyers to enable advice in respect to your potential entitlements to be provided as airplane/aircraft compensation.
+If you were a QF32 passenger or crew member who has yet to join the class-action, we urge you to immediately Contact us today or call 1800 838 481 to enable advice in respect to your potential entitlements to be provided as airplane/aircraft compensation.